-- (e) Temporary Protective Orders or Restraint, Status Quo orders, or financial restraining orders; - (f) Claims involving child support; or - (g) Claims involving temporary spousal support. - (h) Enforcement of Parenting Time - (3) Waiver of Mediation and other Resolution Process.
-A party seeking to waive mediation or other required dispute resolution process must file a motion and supporting declaration with the court.
-An order to waive mediation or other required resolution process may be granted on a party's or the court's own motion upon good cause, such as a showing of danger, existence of a criminal no-contact order or active protection order, or other compelling circumstance. - (4) Mediation Orders. - (a) Any party may request an Order requiring mediation through the county division of Family Resolution Services on issues relating to custody, parenting time, or visitation.
+- (a) Orders of Assistance; - (b) Immediate danger (i.e., emergency) custody or parenting time claims; - (c) Temporary Protective Orders or Restraint, Status Quo orders, or financial restraining orders; - (d) Claims involving child support; - (e) Claims involving temporary spousal support; or - (f) Enforcement of Parenting Time - (4) Waiver of Mediation and Other Resolution Process.

+A party seeking to waive mediation or other required dispute resolution process must file a motion and proposed order with the court.
+An order to waive mediation or other required resolution process may be granted on a party's or the court's own motion upon a showing of good cause for a waiver.

+- (5) Mediation Orders. - (a) Any party may request an Order requiring mediation through the county division of Family Resolution Services on issues relating to custody, parenting time, or visitation.
 The Trial Court Administrator will provide forms and instructions for this purpose at the time the initial pleading or motion is filed.
 Parties may use another document in substantially similar form to that provided by the Trial Court Administrator.
-The moving party shall obtain the date for appearance for mediation from Family Resolution Services. - (b) If private mediation is sought and the parties are unable to agree on a private mediator or payment of fees of the mediator, any party may file a motion and supporting declaration with the court requesting that the court determine the mediator and payment of fees. - (c) Notwithstanding the exemptions in subsection (2), the court on its own motion may order mediation or other dispute resolution process for any domestic relations matter except a matter involving a person protected (A) by a criminal no-contact order issued against another party or (B) by a protective order where the protected person has not agreed to that process.

-Mediation may not be ordered within the protective order case under any circumstances.
+The moving party shall obtain the date for appearance for mediation from Family Resolution Services. - (b) If private mediation is sought and the parties are unable to agree on a private mediator or payment of fees of the mediator, any party may file a motion and supporting declaration with the court requesting that the court determine the mediator and payment of fees. - (c) The court on its own motion may order mediation or other dispute resolution process for any domestic relations matter involving issues subject to subsection (1). - (d) Mediation will not be ordered within a protective order case under any circumstances.

-(d) Good Faith.
+(e) Good Faith.
 The parties must participate in dispute resolution processes in good faith.
 No such process shall be used by any party for the purposes of harassment or delay.